-Katrin: Holacracy for me is a completely new method of shaping one's work life and does not compare to any traditional form of an organization.
-Not even to more modern flexible methods.
-I find this is the first truly holistic approach that has been carefully thought through to the end.
-It callenges all aspects of a person and respectfully involves them in the process.
-If the whole person is fully integrated and therefore truly identifies with his job, this can only benefit a company - that was my first assumption.
+Katrin: Holacracy for me is a completely new method of shaping one's work life and it is not comparable to any traditional organisation form.
+Not even to more modern and flexible methods.
+For me, this is the first truly holistic approach that has been thought through to the end.
+It challenges all aspects of a person and respectfully involves them in the process.
+If the person is fully integrated and therefore truly identifies with the job, a company can only benefit from that.
+This was my first assumption.

-Johannes: Holacracy provides a framework that is designed to resolve all operational and structural tensions of an employee and at the same time to utilize the potential for the further development of the company and for himself.
+Johannes: Holacracy provides a framework that is designed to resolve all operational and structural tensions an employee can have and at the same time it utilizes the potential for the further development of the company and for the empolyee himself.

-Katrin: Holacracy focuses on the core elements such as "working in roles", two strictly moderated meeting forms for "working in the company" and "working on the company".
+Katrin: Holacracy focuses on the core elements such as "working in roles" and two strictly moderated meeting forms for "working in the company" and "working on the company".
 It also relies heavily on the "purpose".
-I find the idea of expectation management in meetings and role descriptions integrated into the methodology to be unique in its approach.
+In my opinion the idea of expectation management in meetings and role descriptions integrated into the methodology are very unique in its approach.
 The same applies to the special handling of suggested changes to the status quo.

 Johannes: Holacracy thus compensates for the inherent lack of control over the complexity of classical departmental hierarchies.
 What does this look like?
 Dynamic roles quickly replace obsolete job descriptions.
 Authority is distributed via a purpose-oriented hierarchy of circles with clearly defined tolerances and a transparent set of rules to which every participant is committed, in order to implement projects in an active manner.

-Katrin: An added benefit is that in this system there is no antiquated documentation of the organization anymore - everything is always up-to-date and practiced roles are visible in real time for everyone.
+Katrin: An additional benefit is that in this system there is no antiquated documentation of the organiasation anymore - everything is always up-to-date and executed roles are visible in real time for everyone.

 Johannes: It is important that the rules and regulations are introduced holistically.
 If not, it is difficult to understand the meaning behind the individual rules.
-After a certain - and also quite exhausting - acclimatization phase, the tasks and processes are now better understood.
-Moreover, the framework has helped clarify things that otherwise would not have been resolved for months.
+After a certain - and also quite exhausting - acclimatization phase, the tasks and processes were better understood.
+Moreover, the framework has helped clarifying things that otherwise would not have been resolved for months.

-Was it difficult at Zielpuls GmbH to convince the managers and employees?
+Was it difficult at Zielpuls to convince the managers and employees?

 Johannes: This requires practice, patience, some discipline and a certain confidence that the investment will pay off in the future.
 As soon as one notices how strongly the rules fade into the background and that the correct application of the mechanisms leads to one's first "success", the initial skepticism fades away.